20centcroak/api-iot/README.md

 Testing the API could be easily done via curl or ARC (see tools for more information).
 Here are a few examples of curl commands to add data in the database:

-add a measure of temperature in the database acquired with device SN 1234 `curl -v -H "Content-Type: application/json" -X PUT -d "{\"value\":28.5,\"type\":\"temperature\",\"unit\":\"°C\"}" http://localhost:8080/devices/1234`
+Add a measure of temperature in the database acquired with device SN 1234

+`curl -v -H "Content-Type: application/json" -X PUT -d "{\"value\":28.5,\"type\":\"temperature\",\"unit\":\"°C\"}" http://localhost:8080/devices/1234`